jito-foundation/jito-solana/docs/src/implemented-proposals/repair-service.md

 - The `stash`: An epoch-long compressed set of all completed slots.
-- The `cache`: The Run-length Encoding (RLE) of the latest `N` completed slots starting from some some slot `M`, where `N` is the number of slots that will fit in an MTU-sized packet.
+- The `cache`: The Run-length Encoding (RLE) of the latest `N` completed slots starting from some slot `M`, where `N` is the number of slots that will fit in an MTU-sized packet.

 `Epoch Slots` in gossip are updated every time a validator receives a